Bijgewerkt: mrt 27

 The second program defined global leadership expectations.
 The program had to be executed by local HR professionals and connected all local practitioners through Workplace.
 A process of sharing experiences and asking questions resulted in easier execution for local professionals, a greater success rate, and, on average, a shorter implementation period.

-Workplace is used to improve the adoption of new technology within HEINEKEN.
+Adoption of technology Workplace is used to improve the adoption of new technology within HEINEKEN.
 An example of this were the JAM sessions held with users of a Sales app.
 Instead of investing heavily in sending trainers all around the world, the internal owner of the sales app ran JAM sessions to improve adoption and effective usage for thousands of sales people globally.
 JAM sessions are short online sessions where a group interacts on Workplace around a specific topic or problem.
 These sessions have resulted in sales people using the application more frequently and much more effectively.

 HEINEKEN has a high quality sales force and a Global Sales Academy that designs and executes sales training on a continuous basis through trainers operating all over the world.
 Being geographically so dispersed makes communication difficult.
 They now use Workplace by Facebook to do feedback loops after they have delivered a round of training sessions.
 These feedback loops are used to further improve the trainings and the skills of the trainers.